Rapper XXXTentacion is killed in apparent robbery in Florida.

 Breaking News Emails

-As of Monday night, the Broward County Sheriff’s Office had not identifiedtwo men wanted in the death of the musician, whose real name was Jahseh Onfroy, the office said in a statement.
+As of Monday night, the Broward County Sheriff’s Office had not identified the two men wanted in the death of the musician, whose real name was Jahseh Onfroy, the office said in a statement.

 Authorities say Onfroy was leaving the Riva Motorsports shop in Deerfield Beach, north of Miami, around 4 p.m. when he was approached by two armed men, the statement said.
 At least one of them opened fire before fleeing in a dark-colored SUV.